Skip to content

 Plot the routing graph

-Ubuntu: apt install -y graphviz | Fedora: dnf install -y graphviz | MacOS: brew install graphviz
+Ubuntu: apt install -y graphviz | Fedora: dnf install -y graphviz | macOS: brew install graphviz

-minotor> .plot from <stationId> to <stationId> at <HH:mm> [with <N> transfers] [to <graph.dot>]
+minotor> .plot from <station> to <station> at <HH:mm> [with <N> transfers] [to <graph.dot>]

 dot -Ksfdp -Tsvg graph.dot -o graph.svg

-• spell:check: Spell checker
+spell:check Spell checker

 Roadmap and requests

-The project is under active development, use github issues for reporting bugs and requesting features.
-For custom development, consulting, integrations, or other special requests, feel free to contact the author.
+The project is under active development.
+Use GitHub issues for bug reports and feature requests.
+For custom development, consulting, integrations, or other inquiries, feel free to contact the author.

 About